-The main reason why we are seeing this shift towards increased employee engagement is that this crisis has created a level of transparency and trust we haven’t seen in decades.
+The main reason why we are seeing this shift towards increased employee engagement is that COVID-19 has created a level of transparency and trust we haven’t seen in decades.

 The Willis research found that 90% of companies believe their culture has improved, 83% believe their employee experience is better, and 84% believe employee engagement has gone up.

-Therefore, it seems like this crisis was a wake-up call to the fact that when people don’t feel safe, supported, or emotionally secure, they simply cannot do their jobs at their highest potential.
+Therefore, it seems like remote and hybrid work were a wake-up call to the fact that when people don’t feel safe, supported, or emotionally secure, they simply cannot do their jobs at their highest potential.